AdamFcode/nwo-quiz/README.md

 ![Wave Test Quiz](assets/readme-images/wave-quiz.webp)

 ### Lighthouse Testing
 Both pages were tested on Lighthouse, targeting mobile and desktop.
 The Quiz page returned green scores across both tests.
-Initially, the performance score of the Homepage was unsatisfactory.
+Initially, the performance score of the Homepage on desktop was unsatisfactory.
 The issue was identified as a delay in loading the fonts.
 A preconnect was added to the HTML for googlefonts and for gstatic which resolved the issue and returned green scores.

 #### Image of Lighthouse Test on index.html for Desktop
 ![Lighthouse Index Desktop](assets/readme-images/index-lighthouse-desktop.webp)